-4. Beside each strength put Small, Medium or Large. [watch to know when to go to next step - 5 min or so]
+Beside each strength put Small, Medium or Large. [watch to know when to go to the next step -5 min or so]

 - Collect the pens.
 Hand out markers.
 Explain that we are using post-it-notes rather than a flip chart because we will be moving them around afterwards. - 6.
 Hand out post-it-notes.

-Explain post-it-note colour coding.
+Explain post-it-notes colour coding.
 Each size of strength will be the same colour.
-All Small strengths will be same colour, all Medium strengths will be the same colour and all Large strengths will be the same colour.
+All Small strengths will be the same colour, all Medium strengths will be the same colour and all Large strengths will be the same colour.

-7. Ask group to draw each of their strengths on a post-it-note and write the strength on it.
+of their strengths on a post-it-note and write the strength on it.
 One strength per note.

-People are asked to draw rather than use words because a picture is worth 1,000 words.
+People are asked to draw rather than use words because a picture is worth a 1,000 words.
 It relaxes people.
 Helps people to think of other things like the larger picture.
 Pictures spark new ideas.